sumit1111sr/mLProject/README.md

 <!-- END TO END ML PROJECT -->
-This project in end to end ML project
+This project i end to end ML project